runtimeverification/stable-mir-json/README.md

 NOTE: requries [rustup](https://www.rust-lang.org/tools/install)

 The `build.rs` script will ensure that the correct version of rust and the required components are installed and defaulted.
+What `rustup` commands are run can be seen by adding verbosity flag `-vv` to `cargo`.

 ## Usage